-Anyone who has met The Sharp Aesthetic Clinics’ dermal therapist Diane Lehto will know what we mean when we say she is enthusiastic and passionate about holistic skin health!
-In this article, she explains her own experience with gut health, skin conditions and wellbeing.
+Diane is passionate about holistic skin health, and the impact that our diet and lifestyle have on our skin and ageing.
+In this article, she explains her own experience with gut health and skin conditions.
 To learn more about Diane’s unique approach to looking and feeling great, book a complimentary consult with her in our Brisbane or Ipswich clinics.

 My microbiome journey began when I experienced a terrible bout of gastritis.
 It was the most uncomfortable thing I have ever been through; it was painful and it was a big wake-up call for my own dietary habits.
 I must admit, my diet wasn’t the best at that time; I was always highly stressed, was always getting sick, had terrible, lacklustre skin and breakouts.
 I always felt tired and I couldn’t understand why.
 After being assessed, I was handed a FODMAP dietary eating plan, and prescribed medication that was designed to help decrease the amount of acid my gut was producing, while allowing it to heal.